digitalcytometry/ecotyper/README.md

 -   perform the recovery of previously defined cell states and ecotypes in their own bulk RNA-seq, microarray and scRNA-seq data (Tutorials 1 and 2).
 -   perform cell state and ecotype discovery in scRNA-seq and pre-sorted data (Tutorials 5 and 6).

+Besides these pacakges, the additional resources described in the next section are needed for analyses described in Tutorials 3 and 4.

 ### Additional resources

-For some use-cases, such as cell state and ecotype recovery in spatial transcriptomics assays (Tutorial 3) and *de novo* identification of cell states and ecotypes from bulk expression data (Tutorial 4), EcoTyper relies on CIBERSORTx ([Newman et al., Nature Biotechnology 2019](https://www.nature.com/articles/s41587-019-0114-2), a digital cytometry framework for enumerating cell types in bulk data and performing *in silico* deconvolution of cell type specific expression profiles.
+For some use cases, such as cell state and ecotype recovery in spatial transcriptomics assays (Tutorial 3) and *de novo* identification of cell states and ecotypes from bulk expression data (Tutorial 4), EcoTyper relies on CIBERSORTx ([Newman et al., Nature Biotechnology 2019](https://www.nature.com/articles/s41587-019-0114-2), a digital cytometry framework for enumerating cell types in bulk data and performing *in silico* deconvolution of cell type specific expression profiles.
 In these situations, the following additional resources are needed for running EcoTyper:

 -   Docker.
 -   CIBERSORTx executables, than can be downloaded from the [CIBERSORTx website](https://cibersortx.stanford.edu/).
 Specifically, EcoTyper requires the **CIBERSORTx Fractions** and **CIBERSORTx HiRes** modules.
 The executables for these two modules are available for download as Docker images on the [CIBERSORTx website](https://cibersortx.stanford.edu/).
 Please follow the instructions on the [Download](https://cibersortx.stanford.edu/download.php) section of the website to download the Docker images and obtain the Docker tokens necessary for running them.